xpipe-io/xpipe/README.md

 many IDEs still have problems building this project properly.
 For example, you can't build this project in eclipse or vscode as it will complain about missing modules.
 The tested and recommended IDE is intellij.

+### Setup

+You need to have an up-to-date version of X-Pipe installed on your local system in order to properly run X-Pipe in a development environment.
+This is due to the fact that some components are only included in the release version and not in this repository.
+X-pipe is able to automatically detect your installation and fetch the required components from it when it is run in a development environment.

 ### Building and Running